isomerpages/pmo-nccs/media/parliamentary-replies/_posts/2010-05-18-transcript-of-senior-minister-s-jayakumar's-speech-and-q-a-session-at-the-s-rajaratnam-lecture-at-shangri-la-hotel-singapore-19-may-2010.md

 ---
 layout: post
 title: Senior Minister S Jayakumar's Speech and Q&A Session at the S Rajaratnam Lecture at Shangri-la Hotel, Singapore
 subtitle: 19 May 2010
 permalink: /media/speeches/transcript-of-senior-minister-s-jayakumar's-speech-and-q-a-session-at-the-s-rajaratnam-lecture-at-shangri-la-hotel-singapore-19-may-2010
 ---

-### SENIOR MINISTER S JAYAKUMAR'S SPEECH AND Q&A SESSION AT THE S RAJARATNAM LECTURE AT SHANGRI-LA HOTEL, SINGAPORE, 19 MAY 2010

 **Introduction**

 1\.
 When I left the Law faculty at the National University of Singapore (NUS) for politics in 1981, I thought that my journey into politics would be only a brief interlude before a welcomed return to academia.
 I did not foresee that I would take leave from the University for nearly 30 years nor did I expect that one day I would become Foreign Minister.